 The good news is that you don't need all of the trappings of an investment bank to perform like one -- or better.
-You can get by without the interns, the expensive, proprietary data feeds, and, yes, the fortune-tellers too.
+You can get by without the interns, the proprietary data feeds, and, yes, the fortune-tellers, too.
 Because they simply aren't necessary to beat the market.
 Don't believe me?
 Take a look at the returns we've been racking up at Motley Fool Hidden Gems over the past two-plus years.
-In the 2003 bull market, in the secular bear of 2004 and 2005, we're continuing to beat the pants off the S&P 500 by a margin of, at last count, 33% average returns to 12% for similar amounts invested in the index.
+In the 2003 bull market, in the secular bear of 2004 and 2005, and the crazy market of today, we're continuing to beat the pants off the S&P 500 by a margin of, at last count, 27% average returns, compared with 6% for similar amounts invested in the index.

 Trying too hard

-I recently read a research report put out by one of Wall Street's premier investment houses.
-Nearly 20 pages in length, it crunches price-to-earnings (P/E) ratios, returns on equity and on investment, calculations of market size and penetration, analyses of suppliers' pricing power, and on and on, ad nauseam.
+I recently read a research report from one of Wall Street's premier investment houses.
+Fourteen pages long, it crunched price-to-earnings (P/E) ratios, returns on equity and investment, calculations of market size and penetration, analyses of suppliers' pricing power, and on and on, ad nauseam.
 The analyst who prepared the report must have put hundreds of hours into its preparation, trying to cover every conceivable angle.
-But was all that effort rewarded?
+But was all of that effort rewarded?
 Did his painstaking efforts to nail down an accurate valuation of the company, 12 months in the future, pay off?

 The CIA on investing